snunlp/KR-BERT/README.md

 * tensorflow: After downloading our pretrained models, put them in a `models` directory in the `kbert_tensorflow` directory.

-* pytorch: After downloading our pretrained models, put them in a `checkpoints` directory in the `kbert_pytorch` directory.
+* pytorch: After downloading our pretrained models, put them in a `pretrained` directory in the `kbert_pytorch` directory.

 ```sh